swiftlang/swift-evolution/proposals/0106-rename-osx-to-macos.md

 Starting in Sierra, Apple's Mac-based OS (OS X) will be renamed "macOS".
 All user-facing Swift APIs must go through Swift Evolution.
 While this is a trivial API change, I have put together a formal proposal as is normal and usual for this process.

-This proposal adds the `#if os(macos)` platform configuration test to alias the current `#if os(osx)`
+This proposal adds the `#if os(macOS)` platform configuration test to alias the current `#if os(OSX)`

 Swift Evolution Discussion: [\[DRAFT\] Aliasing the OS X Platform Configuration	Test](http://thread.gmane.org/gmane.comp.lang.swift.evolution/20815)

 ## Motivation

 At WWDC 2016, Apple renamed its Mac operating system from OSX to macOS.
-Adding rather than replacing "OSX" enables API adoption to be purely additive and supports the notion that Swift-based applications can and may be deployed to operating systems earlier than Sierrra.
+Adding rather than replacing "OSX" enables API adoption to be purely additive and supports the notion that Swift-based applications can and may be deployed to operating systems earlier than Sierra.

 Choosing to use both names originates from the following rationale: